Junko Mihara

-Junko Mihara (三原 じゅん子, Mihara Junko) is a Japanese politician, and was formerly a singer, actress, and racing driver.
+Junko Mihara (三原 じゅん子, Mihara Junko) is a Japanese politician and former singer, actress, and racing driver.
 She is a member of the Liberal Democratic Party.

 Entertainment career

 Mihara made her debut as a teenager in the 1979 television series Kinpachi-sensei, and began a singing career in 1980.
 Her first hit sold more than 300,000 copies.

 In 1987, she began competing in auto racing.
 Mihara drove a Toyota Corolla in the Japanese Touring Car Championship from 1990 to 1991, sharing the car with her husband Masahiro Matsunaga and Shinichi Yamaji.
 From 1992 to 1995, she raced in the Spa 24 Hours in Belgium, followed by the All Japan Grand Touring Car Championship with Kumi Sato in 1996 and 1997; Mihara and Sato were co-drivers in the 1995 Spa 24 Hours.
 In 1998, she and Sato participated in the American Toyota Pro/Celebrity Race at the Grand Prix of Long Beach.
 Mihara remained involved in racing—particularly the JGTC's successor Super GT—after entering politics, serving as the secretary general of the Liberal Democratic Party's Parliamentary League for Motorsports.

 Mihara underwent treatment for cervical cancer later in her life, and established a nursing home in March 2010 prior to her political debut.